jordanamorais/lfrgs-frontend-samples/adts/README.md

 #### Setting up View in context rendering | Liferay 7.1

 * Select "View in context" in your Asset Publisher configuration
-* Create a page, add the portlet application (Ex: Blogs)
+* Create a page in your site (ex: blogs), and then add the respective widget asset application (Ex: Blogs)
 * If your Asset Publisher is configured to show Blog Entries assets, the magic happens.
-Your blog entry will redirect to your /blogs page where the Blos Widget is in.
+Your blog entry will redirect to your /blogs page where the Blos Widget is in it.